rjonnal/ciao_fundamentals/README.md

 0. **Balance exploratory/educational goals with real-time goals**.
 This software is intended to be neither the highest-performance AO software nor the most [literate](https://en.wikipedia.org/wiki/Literate_programming), but to balance both goals.
 This is hard to achieve, and requires judgement calls, but some examples:

     a.
 We want the mirror object to be useful in real-time operation, running in its own thread, but also to be instantiable in [REPL](https://en.wikipedia.org/wiki/Read-eval-print-loop).
 Therefore, even though it may be faster and simpler to subclass a ```threading.Thread``` or ```QThread```, instead create threads and move the objects to threads as needed only in those classes used in the real-time case, such as ```ciao.Loop```.
 The same goes for mutexes; if employed, lock and unlock them from the real-time class, and don't employ them in classes meant to be used in both contexts.

+    b.
+Qt signals and slots are used for event-driven programming, necessary for real-time operation.
+As with threads, above, instead of subclassing Qt signals and slots, use Qt decorators.
+This way, the functions can be called in REPL without trouble, but can also call each other via events in the real-time case.

 1. **Use open source tools whenever possible**.
 The only exceptions should be closed-source drivers for AO components such as cameras and deformable mirrors.